-The Military segment consists of eight distribution centers that distribute products primarily to military commissaries and exchanges.
+The Military segment consists of eight distribution centers that distribute products primarily to military commissaries and exchanges under contracts with the manufacturers of products.

-The Retail segment operates 172 supermarkets in the Midwest.
-Our retail supermarkets are operated under banners including Family Fare Supermarkets, No Frills, Bag 'N Save, Family Fresh Markets, D&W Fresh Markets, Sun Mart and Econo Foods, as well as several other brands.
+The Retail segment operates 162 supermarkets in the Midwest.
+Our retail supermarkets are operated under banners including Family Fare Supermarkets, No Frills, Bag 'N Save, Family Fresh Markets, D&W Fresh Markets, Sun Mart and Econo Foods.
 Our retail supermarkets typically offer dry groceries, produce, dairy products, meat, frozen food, seafood, floral products, general merchandise, beverages, tobacco products, health and beauty care products, delicatessen items and bakery goods.
-In 90 of our supermarkets, we also offer pharmacy services and 34 fuel centers were in operation as of December 28, 2013.
+In 79 of our supermarkets, we also offer pharmacy services and 29 fuel centers were in operation as of January 3, 2015.

-The allocation of corporate overhead to the reporting segments was performed for the legacy Spartan Stores operations and the legacy Nash-Finch Company operations using methodologies consistent with Spartan Stores' and Nash-Finch Company's respective historical practices.
-Management is in the process of evaluating potential methodologies for allocating corporate overhead to the reporting segments to determine the most appropriate manner for the newly merged operations.
-The future allocation methodology could result in reporting segment operating results that are materially different than currently reported.
+The allocation of intersegment profit and corporate level expenses to the reporting segments was historically performed for the legacy Spartan Stores operations and the legacy Nash-Finch Company operations using methodologies consistent with Spartan Stores' and Nash-Finch Company's respective historical practices.
+As previously disclosed, subsequent to the merger management commenced an evaluation of potential methodologies for allocating intersegment profit and corporate level expenses to the reporting segments to determine the most appropriate manner for the newly merged operations.
+Management completed the evaluation during fiscal 2015 and the new allocation methodology reflects the manner in which the business is now managed and how management allocates resources and assesses performance.
+In accordance with generally accepted accounting principles, results for the fiscal year ended January 3, 2015, the 39 week period ended December 28, 2013 and the year ended March 30, 2013 have been revised to reflect the new allocation methodologies.
+There was no impact to consolidated financial results.